Ms Sheriden Morris, Chair

 Ms Tracey Hayes

-Tracey is a senior leader in business and industry with considerable experience as a Chief Executive Officer, Board Chair, Company Director and Board Member.
-A strong business professional with substantial Asian engagement experience, skilled in crisis management, public affairs, negotiation, corporate social responsibility and strategic development.
+A senior leader in business and industry with considerable experience as a Chief Executive Officer, Board Chair, Company Director and Board Member, Tracey is a strong business professional.
+She has substantial Asian engagement experience, skilled in crisis management, public affairs, negotiation, corporate social responsibility and strategic development.

-In addition to her role as a Director of the CRCNA Board , Tracey is Chair of the Darwin Waterfront Corporation, a member of the Order of Australia Honours Council, on the board of the Australia Indonesia Institute, and the North Queensland Livestock Industry Recovery Agency.
+In addition to her role with the CRCNA, Tracey is Chair of the Darwin Waterfront Corporation, a member of the Order of Australia Honours Council, on the board of the Australia Indonesia Institute, and the North Queensland Livestock Industry Recovery Agency.

 A long- term Territorian, pastoralist, pilot, Justice of the Peace and small business owner, Tracey was the first female Chief Executive Officer of the Northern Territory Cattlemen's Association and was tasked with leading the billion-dollar NT pastoral industry.